rbnmaia/rbnmaia.github.io/_pages/about.md

 title: About
 permalink: /about/
 toc: true
-toc_label: "My Info"
+toc_label: "Personal Info"
-toc_icon: "business-time"
+toc_icon: "address-card"
 ---

 Welcome to my blog/personal page where you can find my latest activity.